openPMD/openPMD-standard/STANDARD.md

 We define the following placeholders and reserved characters:

   - `/`: separator of groups
-  - `%T`: a time step (unsigned integer type, same range as a 64bit unsigned integer).
+  - `%T`: an iteration (unsigned integer type, same range as a 64bit unsigned integer).

 **Paths** to **groups** end on `/`, e.g., `/mySubGroup/` and **data sets** end without a `/`, e.g., `dataSet` or `/path/to/dataSet`.